 Cyclic Defrost: What are you working on currently?

 Ollie Olsen: All kinds if things.
-I’ve started a new Bandcamp called Ollie Olsen Verlag which has some old catalogue but will soon have lots of new stuff.
+I’ve started a new Bandcamp called Ollie Olsen Official which has some old catalogue but will soon have lots of new stuff.

 Cyclic Defrost: What music have you enjoyed lately?